abelcarreras/phonolammps/docs/installation.rst

 Installation
 ============
-phonoLAMMPS can be installed directly from the source code or via PyPI repository.
+phonoLAMMPS can be installed directly from the source code (python package) or via PyPI repository.

 1) From source code ::